Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GZL-xNTeXlI.md

 > [Music]
 >
-> can you add satisf can you add factories to sanctum since you aren't adding tower defense to satisfactory who boy uh the short answer is that would no well that would be cool
+> can you add satisf can you add factories to sanctum since you aren't adding tower defense to satisfactory who boy, the short answer is that would no well that would be cool